Pravallika2506/Developing-a-Predictive-Model-for-Restaurant-Closure-Leveraging-Yelp-Reviews-with-Machine-Learning./README.md

 # Developing-a-Predictive-Model-for-Restaurant-Closure-Leveraging-Yelp-Reviews-with-Machine-Learning.
- ChatGPT This project uses Yelp data and machine learning to identify key factors impacting restaurant closures, emphasizing adaptability to customer preferences and changing trends amid global events like COVID-19.
+ This project uses Yelp data and machine learning to identify key factors impacting restaurant closures, emphasizing adaptability to customer preferences and changing trends amid global events like COVID-19.
 It offers actionable insights to guide strategic decisions and enhance resilience in the competitive restaurant industry.